typedb/typedb-docs/02-clients/java/01-java-overview.md

 # Java TypeDB Driver overview

-Java Driver was developed by Vaticle to enable TypeDB support for Java software and developers.
+The Java Driver was developed by Vaticle to enable TypeDB support for Java software and developers.

 For exact installation instructions — see the [installation ](02-java-install.md) page.